How about that Bayes: Bayesian techniques and the simple pendulum: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by the Natural Sciences and Engineering Research Council of Canada.
-Thanks are due to C. Gale, N. Provatas, M. Singh, N. Fortier, and R. Yazdi for critical reading of the manuscript and to D. Everett for both a critical reading of the manuscript and detailed discussions on the implementation of Bayesian techniques and their interpretation.
-R. Furnstahl's resources on Bayesian inference were instrumental in the development of this work.
+Thanks are due to C. Gale, N. Provatas, M. Singh, M. Frick, N. Fortier, and R. Yazdi for critical reading of the manuscript and to D. Everett for both a critical reading of the manuscript and detailed discussions on the implementation of Bayesian techniques and their interpretation.
+R. Turner, P. Movafegh, and S. Biunno provided materials and expertise for obtaining measurements.
+R. Furnstahl’s resources on Bayesian inference were instrumental in the development of this work.
 C. Gale, S. Jeon, and K. Ragan provided guidance, useful discussions, and support to this study.